 MicroGrants’ Partner Agencies are the key to our success.
 They find us the best possible grant recipients, ensure the grantees have the support they need to be successful in the use of their grant and ensure that we have follow-up data about the grantees.

 These agencies have policies, practices, and mentorship programs that are in harmony with the values, goals, and management capabilities of MicroGrants.

-African Development Center (ADC) works within the African communities of Minnesota to start and sustain successful businesses, build assets and promote community reinvestment.
+ADC works within the African communities of Minnesota to start and sustain successful businesses, build assets and promote community reinvestment.